 Some versions of Windows do not have the Group Policy Editor option.
 So, here is the other way to do it.
 But before you begin, create a backup of your data first.

-- Type ‘regedit’ in Start Search and hit ‘Enter’.
-This opens the Registry Editor.
+Type ‘regedit’ in Start Search and hit ‘Enter’.
+It opens the Registry Editor.

 Now restart your Windows device.

 When you disable Windows Store, third-party Windows Store apps cannot be installed or updated.
 If anybody tries to open the Windows Store app now, the screen will display the message: